 Blank copies of the APF are available in the Student-Athlete Academic Services office in 264 Hickey Gym.

-The APF deadline for student-athletes who will be returning to a team in fall 2014 is
+The deadline for new student-athletes to turn in an APF for Fall 2014 is

 - Go to Top -